dheerajshenoy/dodo/README.md

 > [!NOTE]
 > There are two branches in dodo.
 >
-> 1. `main (default)`
+> 1. `main (default)` - This branch has all the stable features. (recommended)
-> 2. `untabbed`
+> 2. `AI` - This branch has AI based features like summarization, text extraction etc. (not as updated as main branch)
 >
-> `untabbed` is dodo without tab support and many other features present in the main branch like session management etc.
-> No further updates will be pushed to the untabbed branch.
-If you don't want tabs, go for `untabbed` branch else stick with
-> the default branch.

 > [!NOTE]
 > The `install.sh` script installs latest version of MuPDF library required for dodo

+> [!WARNING]
+> Sometimes the latest MuPDF version may have compatibility issues with dodo.
+For now, you have to go into the `install.sh` script
+> and change the version to a latest one that is known to work with dodo.

 ### Arch Linux